-I’m starting shoot for Madhur Bhandarkar’s next called Indu Sarkar based during the emergency in 1975.
+I’m starting to shoot for Madhur Bhandarkar’s next called Indu Sarkar based during the emergency in 1975.

 What according to you defines a good performance?

-Any performance filled with simplicity and honest, genuine feelings of the performer will always touch the right chord with the audiences.
+Any performance filled with simplicity and honest, genuine feelings of the performer will always touch the right chord with the audience.